High-Risk Auto Insurance in Ontario

 One of the most common questions customers ask is how much high-risk auto insurance costs in Ontario.
 The answer depends on your driving record, how recent your violations are, your city, your vehicle, and your insurance history.

-While every situation is different, many drivers searching for high-risk auto insurance in Ontario fall somewhere within the following price ranges.
+While every situation is different, many drivers searching for high-risk auto insurance in Ontario fall somewhere within the following price ranges:

 Lower Range